 Many who spend time with elderly loved ones will notice that they are starting to decline and may need help around the house.
-Some folks will be lucky and their loved one will ask for help and a difficult conversation will be avoided.
+Some folks will be lucky and their loved ones will ask for help and a difficult conversation will be avoided.
 But the vast majority will not have it this easy.
-They will have to struggle with the issue of how to approach mom or dad and have the “care is needed” conversation.
+They will have to struggle with the issue of how to approach Mom or Dad and have the “care is needed” conversation.

-If you have elderly loved ones you have had this conversation or eventually will.
-Right now almost one in three U.S. adults is a caregiver and 47% of adults surveyed expect to provide care to an elderly loved one at some point during their lives.
+If you have elderly loved ones, you have had this conversation or eventually will.
+Right now, almost one in three U.S. adults is a caregiver and 47 percent of adults surveyed expect to provide care to an elderly loved one at some point during their lives.
 A lot of us will face this issue.
-As caregivers we are concerned about our parents’ health and well-being while they are concerned about maintaining their independence and dignity.
+As caregivers, we are concerned about our parents’ health and well-being while they are concerned about maintaining their independence and dignity.
 It quickly becomes complicated because emotions are involved as well as traditional familial roles and history.
-Too frequently, conversations are avoided for these same reasons-until a crisis occurs and people are forced to deal with the situation.
+Too frequently, conversations are avoided for these same reasons—until a crisis occurs and people are forced to deal with the situation.

 - Be sensitive to your elderly parent’s position and remember when communicating there is a generational divide to consider.
 Approach your parent and the conversation with an open mind.
-Listen to them so that you get a sense of where they are in the process, mentally and emotionally.
-You may also get lucky and find out that they have already begun to make preparations for themselves.
+Listen to him or her so you get a sense of where he or she is in the process, mentally and emotionally.
+You may also get lucky and find out your parent has already begun to make preparations for himself or herself.

 - Try to keep it casual and focused.
-If they are resistant the conversation can quickly and easily refocus and shift to you, your relationship with them, or your role within the family.
+If Mom or Dad is resistant, the conversation can quickly and easily refocus and shift to you, your relationship with her or him or your role within the family.
 The more intense the conversation, the more likely this will happen.
-Try not to let this become confrontational.
+Try not to let it become confrontational.

-- Remind them and yourself that the ultimate goal is to help them.
+- Remind your parent and yourself that the ultimate goal is to help.
 This will become especially important if the conversation becomes heated or confrontational.

 Regardless of the family’s culture or the difficulties, make it a point to have discussions with your elderly loved ones.
 Also, be sure to have conversations with siblings to make sure there are no assumptions that will cause discord or hurt feelings.
 However you initiate the topic, try your best to keep the focus on your elders and their needs.
 Remember, it is not a surprise to them that they are getting older and will likely require assistance.
 No matter what they say, they appreciate your help.
 The more they are able to maintain their dignity, the easier it will be for them and for you.